Course Outline

 Requirements

-Participants should already be proficient in using Excel formulas, sorting and filtering data, creating charts, and working with pivot tables.
-Regarding Access, attendees should be capable of managing tables, queries, forms, and reports.
+Participants should already be proficient in using Excel formulas, sorting and filtering data, creating charts, and working with pivot tables, among other features.
+For Access, attendees must be able to manage tables, queries, forms, and reports.

 Testimonials (4)